Physical education

-Physical education (also known as PE) is an academic subject taught in schools worldwide, encompassing primary, secondary, and sometimes tertiary education.
+Physical education is an academic subject taught in schools worldwide, encompassing primary, secondary, and sometimes tertiary education.
 It is often referred to as Phys.
 Ed. or PE, and in the United States it is informally called gym class or gym.
 Physical education generally focuses on developing physical fitness, motor skills, health awareness, and social interaction through activities such as sports, exercise, and movement education.
 While curricula vary by country, PE generally aims to promote lifelong physical activity and well-being.
 Unlike other academic subjects, physical education is distinctive because it engages students across the psychomotor, cognitive, affective, social, and cultural domains of learning.
 Physical education content differs internationally, as physical activities often reflect the geographic, cultural, and environmental features of each region.
-While the purpose of physical education is debated, one of its central goals is generally regarded as socialising and empowering young people to value and participate in diverse movement and physical activity cultures.
+While the purpose of physical education is debated, one of its central goals is generally regarded as socializing and empowering young people to value and participate in diverse movement and physical activity cultures.